Paper Summary: DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning

 WHAT

-A new strategy to train reasoning capabilities (a la Chain-of-Thought, CoT) using pure Reinforcement Learning (RL), without Supervised Fine-Tuning (SFT).
+A new strategy to induce reasoning capabilities (a la Chain-of-Thought, CoT) using pure Reinforcement Learning with Verifiable Rewards (RLVR), without Supervised Fine-Tuning (SFT).

 Two models are published:

-DeepSeek-R1-Zero: Instruction-tuned model with CoT, based on DeepSeek-V3-Base1.
-Uses RL only; no SFT.
+DeepSeek-R1-Zero: Instruction-tuned model, based on DeepSeek-V3-Base1.
+Uses RLVR only, no SFT.

 -